-Law students and lawyers may face bouts of stress, unhappiness, and depression.
-Secular meditation can reverse some of those problems.
+Secular meditation can reverse problems when law students and lawyers face bouts of anxiety, unhappiness, or depression.
 Meditation involves calm, quiet, seated contemplation of the breath as a way of focusing attention more fully on the reality of the present moment.
 This mindfulness promotes positive attitudes and professional skills such as active awareness of self, surroundings, and schedules.
-It can prevent law students' negative feelings and stop themselves from drifting away to daydreams while reading their casebooks.
-Attentiveness to the present moment and also helps lawyers more fully understand and better meet their clients’ needs.
+It can prevent negative feelings and fight tendencies to daydream.
+Attentiveness to the present moment and also helps lawyers more fully understand and better meet their clients' needs.

 The Anxious Lawyer: Guided Meditations